Monday 28 October 2024

 To conclude, a couple of points that struck this reviewer;

 1/ I'm no graphic designer but I am struggling to see the reasoning behind the contents listing on the front jacket/cover.
 Surely you need to save some 'surprises' for the potential purchaser or just 'hint' at what might be inside to draw in the enthusiast 'sitting on the fence' as my friend Simon put it?
-But then again I doubt that 'Axis Wings' is around long enough for that to really be an issue..
+But then again I imagine that 'Axis Wings' sells out quickly enough as it is, quick enough for that to not really be an issue.
+And as has been pointed out to me, journals such as International Air Power Review or World Air Power always had a cover contents listing - even if it was the rear cover in the case of those two journals.
+This makes for a very 'reader-friendly' publication - the reader can do a quick check of the contents just by pulling it from the shelf..

 2/ I'm not sure that 3-4 pages (in total) of bibliographic references/footnotes are what I want to see in a journal - that 'space' could be used for another feature.
 Not every article has them of course so why not perhaps group together all references/acknowledgments etc on a single page right at the end of the book?